docxology/cohereants/markdown/02_introduction.md

 Traditional molecular binding models cannot account for the extremely rapid response times observed in insect olfaction.
 Insect ORNs demonstrate response latencies of 1-5 ms, comparable to photoreceptor (0.1 ms) and auditory receptor (0.16 ms) response times.

-**Mechanistic Implications**: These rapid responses suggest detection mechanisms that bypass the slower processes of molecular diffusion, pore penetration, and receptor binding.
-The observed response times are more consistent with electromagnetic wave detection than with molecular binding kinetics.
+**Mechanistic implications**: These rapid responses are difficult to reconcile with simple diffusion+binding models under typical environmental conditions and motivate evaluation of alternative mechanisms (e.g., vibrational/electromagnetic contributions) that could act upstream of or in parallel with binding.

 ## The Vibrational Theory Alternative

 The vibrational theory of olfaction proposes that insects detect the unique electromagnetic radiation emitted by free-floating odor molecules rather than relying solely on geometric or chemical information at receptor binding surfaces.

-### Atmospheric Transmission Windows
+### Atmospheric Transmission Windows and Testable Predictions

 A compelling aspect of the vibrational theory is the correspondence between atmospheric transmission characteristics and semiochemical emission spectra.
 Earth's atmosphere exhibits specific transmission windows in the mid- and long-infrared ranges (2-5 μm, 8-14 μm, 17-25 μm) that precisely overlap with the emission spectra of insect semiochemicals.

-**Environmental Optimization**: These transmission windows enable long-range infrared detection, providing insects with access to environmental information that would be unavailable through molecular diffusion alone.
-The atmospheric transmission function is quantitatively modeled in Section \ref{sec:mathematical_appendix}.
+**Testable prediction P1**: Under controlled humidity/temperature, modeled transmission windows (2–5 μm, 8–14 μm, 17–25 μm) should align with CHC emission peaks measured by ATR‑FTIR; see `src/core.calculate_atmospheric_transmission()` with coverage in `tests/test_core.py`.

-### Sensilla as Electromagnetic Antennas
+### Sensilla as Electromagnetic Antennas (Hypothesis)

 Insect antennae and sensilla exhibit morphological adaptations that suggest optimization for electromagnetic detection.
 Sensilla dimensions (6-160 μm for trichodea, 2-8 μm for basiconica) correspond closely to the wavelengths of infrared radiation emitted by semiochemicals.

-**Structural Evidence**: The porous architecture of sensilla, traditionally interpreted as molecular transport conduits, may serve dual functions as electromagnetic waveguides and molecular filters.
-This interpretation is supported by dielectric waveguide theory and resonant cavity modeling.
+**Structural hypothesis**: The porous architecture of sensilla, traditionally interpreted as molecular transport conduits, may also provide electromagnetic coupling consistent with dielectric waveguide theory.
+We evaluate this using resonant models quantifying HE$_{11}$-like modes (details in \cref{sec:mathematical_appendix}).

 ## Research Objectives and Approach